 Women In the Director’s Chair (WIDC)

-Creative Women Workshops Association (CWWA) was formed as a result of an initial collaboration among The Banff Centre, ACTRA and Women In Film and Television Vancouver.
+WIDC was created as a result of an initial collaboration among the Banff Centre, ACTRA and Women In Film and Television Vancouver.

 *WIDC director alumnae hale from across Canada, and more than 25% come from diverse cultural backgrounds.